Auto Note Importer

 One-way Import

-3. Import to Obsidian: Use this plugin to create structured notes
+3. Import to Obsidian via this plugin

 Bidirectional Workflow

-1. Import from Airtable: Pull records as Obsidian notes
+1. Import records as Obsidian notes

-3. Sync to Airtable: Push changes back to update the database
+3. Push changes back to the remote

-5. Pull Results: Fetch computed values back to Obsidian
+5. Pull computed values back into Obsidian

 🛠️ Troubleshooting